6 Smart Tips to Boost Member Retention at Your Association

 So, let us help you out a little by giving you the following tips.

-- Customize the communication channels you’ll use for your members.
+- Customize the channels of communication that you’ll use for your members.
 Find out which methods are most convenient for them by asking through surveys, during discussions and conferences, or newsletters.
 Another option is to use your existing database or take a look back to see which channels helped you the most.

 - Send personalized messages so that your members feel valued.
 Getting into deep research and learning about your members, their wants and needs will help craft the content they’re expecting.
 And, the more personal your message gets, the more members are to trust your association and stick around.